-An Example: (5) Structural analysis
+An Example: A Structural analysis

-- Also, these differences in means do not give us the effects of the policy change on costs, profits, and consumer welfare. - To deal with these limitations of this descriptive approach, we: - propose a model of demand, costs, and competition; - estimate the parameters of this model separately before and after 1990; - attribute to the policy change those changes in parameters associated to changes in costs (not demand). - use the model to obtain values of the endogenous variables (P, Q, N) that had occurred if the policy change had not occurred (counterfactuals).
+- To deal with these limitations of this descriptive approach, we: - propose a model of demand, costs, and competition; - estimate the parameters of this model separately before and after 1990; - attribute to the policy change those changes in parameters associated to changes in costs (not demand). - use the model to obtain values of the endogenous variables (P, Q, N) that had occurred if the policy change had not occurred (counterfactuals).